 Since PRP therapy uses a concentrate of your own blood, your overall health is a key ingredient in the recipe for success.
 The quality of your platelets and their healing growth factors is directly influenced by your lifestyle.
 A balanced diet, regular exercise, and proper hydration can help ensure your blood is rich with the components needed for effective healing.
 On the other hand, habits like smoking or a diet high in processed foods can diminish the quality of your platelets.
 Because PRP therapy is generally very safe and uses your body’s own resources, you can feel confident that your system won’t reject it.
 By focusing on your well-being, you’re essentially preparing your body to produce the most potent healing serum possible.

-Why Timing and Follow-Up Treatments Matter
+Why Treatment Timing and Follow-Up Care Matter

 Achieving the best results from PRP often involves more than a single injection.
 It’s a process designed to stimulate long-term healing.
 Research shows that while PRP gets to work right away, it doesn’t stay in the joint indefinitely.
 For this reason, a series of treatments is often recommended to maintain the regenerative process and build on your initial results.
 Many studies confirm that multiple injections tend to be more effective than a single shot for reducing pain and improving knee function over time.
 Your provider will work with you to create a personalized treatment plan that maps out the ideal timing for your sessions, ensuring you get the most out of your body’s healing potential.